-Do learn from the process if you’ve had a positive experience.
+Do learn from the process if you’ve not had a positive experience.
 Take on board constructive feedback particularly if it will help you perform better in future interviews.
 It’s also important to note, however, that constructive criticism isn’t always delivered in the nicest way.
 You sometimes need to put your feelings to one side to learn from negative feedback.
 In reality, it is probably one of the most difficult challenges you will face during the selection process, but it shows a lot of character to take it on board and learn.
 It may still feel harsh, but if there’s greater value underneath, don’t dismiss it.
 It may help you in the long run.

 The way to gain employment, particularly for those who are looking for more junior roles in the creative sectors where there is a lot of competition, is to keep applying and build on your interview experiences.
 It is also really important to keep the momentum going and focus on getting interviews that are relevant to your aspirations.
 I have seen many people become dispirited after a couple of knock backs.
 But you have to keep going and take confidence from getting recognised by a company.
 There are numerous applicants that don’t make it past the application stage!
 If your application has led to an interview, and subsequent further interviews, then you are definitely on the right track.

 Context Is Important!